MaximeKjaer/kjaer.io/_posts/2019-09-20-formal-verification.md

 ### Conjunctive Normal Form (CNF)
 To define conjunctive normal form, we need to define the three levels of the formula:

-- CNF is the conjunction of clauses
+- <abbr title="Conjunctive Normal Form">CNF</abbr> is the conjunction of clauses
 - A clause is a disjunction of literals
 - A literal is either a variable $x$ or its negation $\neg x$

 This is a nice form to work with, because we have the following property: if $C$ is a clause then $\eval{C}_e = 1 \iff$ there exists a literal $x_i \in C$ such that $\eval{x_i}_e = 1$.

-We can represent formulas in CNF as a set of sets.
+We can represent formulas in <abbr title="Conjunctive Normal Form">CNF</abbr> as a set of sets.
 For instance:

 $$
 A = a \land b \land (\neg a \lor \neg b)
 \equiv \set{\set{a}, \set{b}, \set{\neg a, \neg b}}
 $$

 The false value can be represented as the empty clause $\emptyset$.
-Note that seeing an empty clause in CNF means that the whole formula is unsatisfiable.
+Note that seeing an empty clause in <abbr title="Conjunctive Normal Form">CNF</abbr> means that the whole formula is unsatisfiable.

 ### Clausal resolution
 > definition "Clausal resolution rule"